-From jet blacks to candy pinks, we’ve got the trendiest hues on lock.
+We’ve got the trendiest hues on lock.

 Asian hair trends have always been cutting edge.
 We like to chalk it up to a lot of Asian ethnicities having mostly identical hair color as a society—this homogeny then, for some people, becoming a mold to be challenged and broken free from later on.
 Nowadays, Asian hair color ideas include perspective-changing hues, as well as hairstyles that flirt with avant-garde details, helping them stand out from the crowd.
+Plus they’ve got all that K-Pop industry to reference, so they’ve definitely got a lot of inspiration on hand!

 Whether quirky bubblegum pink, sexy ash blonde or your non-basic black, Asian hair color ideas are definitely those to look to for some edgy, directional inspiration.
 Read on as we list some of our faves: